cycl0ne/teklib/README.md

 Clone of teklib project at http://hg.neoscientists.org/teklib from 2012 for Archive

+See also Branch Teklib3 for a newer Version

 --

 == TEKlib virtual operating system and middleware project ==